 Vivian Howard, chef, television host, and author of Deep Run Roots, is a graduate.

 “When I attended the SFA writer’s workshop I doubted I had the know-how to write anything other than a noteworthy email,” she told us.
 “But the collaborative experience of writing, reading and listening to other authors allowed me the opportunity to hear my voice in a way that validated it.
 The experience was a turning point that armed me with confidence, direction and community.”

 Workshop graduates have published essays and reportage in Gravy, the SFA’s quarterly journal.
 And they have written award-winning books that got better under SFA guidance.
 If you’re looking for guidance, great conversation, and time to step away from your day job and into the writing life, you’ll find it here.

-The workshop begins at 5 pm on Thursday, May 14, and ends at 11 am on Sunday, May 17.
+The workshop begins at 5 pm on Thursday, February 25, and ends at Noon on Sunday, February 28.
 It provides a mix of group discussion, one-on-one editorial consultation, and self-directed writing time.
-Tuition of $500 includes meals, lodging, and instruction.
-You will stay, and we will all learn at Plein Air in Taylor, MS, a lovely, quiet, (very!) small town about 10 miles south of Oxford.
-Participants are responsible for transportation to and from the workshop location.
+Tuition of $100 includes all instruction.

 A complete application consists of 3 parts: cover letter, project description, and writing sample.